Idered/zen-form/README.md

 # Zen Form

-Zen Form plugin provides you with distraction mode that you can add to your forms or single inputs, textareas.
+Zen Form plugin provides you with distraction-free mode that you can add to your forms or single inputs, textareas.

 ## Docs